Connect with others who understand.

 How Do Doctors Know if Ovarian Cancer Has Spread?

 In some cases, ovarian cancer has spread before it is diagnosed, and doctors can detect metastases right away.
 One of the main ways doctors determine how far cancer has spread is during surgery.
-For most people with ovarian cancer, surgery is both a treatment (doctors use surgery to remove tumors) and a part of tumor staging (doctors remove and test different tissues to see if they contain cancer).
+In most cases, surgery is both a treatment and a part of tumor staging for ovarian cancer, since doctors remove tissue and test for cancer spread.

-For other people, ovarian cancer metastases are discovered through imaging tests.
+For others, ovarian cancer metastases are discovered through imaging tests.
 These tests may occur during the process of diagnosis, or they may be recommended during follow-up visits during or after treatment.
+The modern standard for diagnostic imaging to assess metastatic disease is a cross-sectional imaging test, using MRI or a CT scan to produce 3D-like pictures of sections of your body and identify where cancer has spread.

-• Computed tomography (CT scan) — An X-ray test that can be used to identify tumors in other organs
+• CT scan — Uses multiple X-ray beams rotating around the body that can be used to identify tumors in other organs

-• CT-guided needle biopsy — A test that uses CT scans to help doctors direct a needle towards a mass and remove a small sample to be further studied under a microscope
+• CT-guided needle biopsy — Uses CT scans to help doctors direct a needle toward a mass and remove a small sample to be further studied under a microscope

-• Chest X-ray — An imaging test that can help doctors see tumors in the lungs, pleura, or surrounding fluid
+• Chest X-ray — Helps doctors see tumors in the lungs, pleura, or surrounding fluid

-• Magnetic resonance imaging (MRI) — A test that uses magnets to look for signs of cancer in other parts of the body, such as the central nervous system
+• MRI — Uses magnets to look for signs of cancer in other parts of the body, such as the central nervous system (brain and spinal cord)

-• Positron emission tomography (PET scan) — A test that shows whether tumors or abnormal areas contain rapidly growing cells, which may be cancer cells
+• Positron emission tomography (PET scan) — Involves measuring radioactivity that shows whether tumors or abnormal areas such as the lymph nodes contain rapidly growing cells, which may be cancer cells

 Treatments for Metastatic Ovarian Cancer

-Doctors may use a variety of treatments to help treat ovarian cancer that has spread to other parts of a person’s body.
-Which treatments are needed depends on your overall health and where in your body the cancer has metastasized to.
+Doctors may use a variety of treatments to help treat ovarian cancer that has spread to other areas of the body.
+Treatment options depend on your overall health and the location of the metastasis.
+Cancer research has evolved significantly in recent years and now involves many targeted medications and therapies based on the stage and details about cancer cell mutations.

 During debulking surgery, a surgeon will remove as much cancer as possible from the pelvis and abdomen areas.
 Doctors may remove all or part of organs like the spleen or liver if cancer has spread there.
 If ovarian cancer has spread to the bladder, a piece of this organ may be removed, and a catheter (a thin tube) will be inserted to help remove urine until the bladder heals.